 Management audits serve to examine the personality, values, potential and performance of managers.
-The objective here of LAB & Company is to be able to assess suitability holistically with respect to teams, structures and tasks, and to be able to derive potential for improvement.
+The objective at LAB & Company is to holistically assess suitability with regard to teams, structures and tasks, and to determine areas for improvement.

 The structure and close timing of processes in organisations often hinder discussion of higher-level issues – such as leadership, innovative spirit and team composition.

-A professional, comprehensive management audit offers an effective opportunity for reflection: relevant facets of leadership personality, leadership styles, interaction and communication, innovative spirit or the optimal allocation of resources and team structure can be intensively examined even in the analysis process.
+A professional, comprehensive management audit offers an effective opportunity for reflection: relevant aspects of leadership personality, leadership styles, interaction and communication, innovative spirit or the optimal allocation of resources and team structure can already be closely examined in the analysis process.

 As a result, both the managers involved and the organisation itself gain a comprehensive view of their leadership practice and future sustainability.
-They also benefit from deep insights into individual potential and improvement needs that have a direct impact on the effectiveness and efficiency of the organisation.
+They also benefit from deep insights into individual areas of potential and improvement that have a direct impact on the effectiveness and efficiency of the organisation.

-In our Management Audits, we use a wide range of different personnel diagnostic tools and are also certified to work with Hogan Assessment Systems.
+In our Management Audits, we use a wide range of different personnel diagnostic tools and are certified to work with Hogan Assessment Systems, among others.

 “In a management audit, consultants usually support realignment of a management team as a result of market changes or structural changes in the company.
-The engagement with themselves of the client and the participants, the critical self-reflection, the openness in dealing with the consultants, and our ability to provide real added value for the success of the team, inspire me particularly.”– Elke Vorholt, Managing Partner, LAB & Company
+I am particularly inspired by the self-involvemen of the client and participants, the critical self-reflection, the openness with the consultants, and our ability to provide real added value for the success of the team.”– Elke Vorholt, Managing Partner of LAB & Company

-Organisations are increasingly shaped by Generation Y – by people who have been socialised in a digital world, and whose value systems and views of life differ in some cases radically from traditional ideas.
-This change also affects key aspects of management.
-The critical analysis of hierarchies, decentralisation and flexibility of work processes, adaptation of motivation systems and intensive communication present personnel management with great challenges.
-This fundamental change is being accelerated by new digital tools and processes.
+Organisations are increasingly shaped by Generation Y – by people who have been socialised in a digital world, and whose value systems and life views differ in some cases radically from traditional ideas.
+This change also affects key aspects of leadership.
+The critical analysis of hierarchies, work process decentralization and flexibilization, adjustment of motivation systems and extensive communication present personnel management with great challenges.
+This fundamental change is accelerated by new digital tools and processes.
 Nevertheless, established values such as security, reliability and economic feasibility will retain their value.

 In this context, a comprehensive view of management within the framework of management audits is indispensable.
-It provides clarity about challenges, potentials and training needs and creates the basis for a sustainable personnel and management strategy.
+It provides clarity about challenges, potential areas and training needs as well as establishes the foundation for a sustainable personnel and management strategy.